Drug Use

 What is Kratom?

-Kratom, or mitragyna speciosa, is a tropical evergreen tree related to the coffee family and found in Southeast Asia including in Thailand, Indonesia, Malaysia, Myanmar, and Papua New Guinea.
-Katrom leaves have been used since the late 19th century for medical use including chronic pain treatment.
 Kraton leaves contain opioid compounds that act on opioid receptors in the brain which produces mind-altering effects.
 Kratom has recently gained popularity in the United States as an herbal supplement used for pain relief, mood enhancement, and as an aphrodisiac.
 Kratom is also called herbal speedball, biak-biak, katum, thang, kahuam, and thom.

-How Does Kratom Affect The Body?
+How Does the Use of Kratom Affect The Body?

 Kratom is consumed by chewing the leaves, eating it in food or a drink, or sometimes it is smoked.
 This supplement comes in powder or tablet form.
 The effects can be felt in around 20 to 60 minutes after ingesting it.
 These effects generally peak at about two to four hours but can last for up to around six hours.
 How these effects are felt and how long they last depend on factors such as the amount consumed and other factors.

 Kratom works in the brain by interacting with opioid receptors.
-Two compounds found in kratom, mitragynine and 7-α-hydroxymitragynine, work with different receptor systems and produce different effects.
+Two compounds found in Kratom, mitragynine and, 7-hydroxymitragynine, work with different receptor systems and produce different effects.
 Kratom is said to have stimulant-like effects in low doses and opioid-like pain-relieving effects in higher doses.

 Side Effects of Kratom